 Are you currently addicted to alcohol but looking for a way out?
 Alcohol addiction treatment centers can help you recover from your addiction and walk away from alcohol for good.
 Alcohol rehab centers offer resources, facilities, professional care, and comprehensive programs that help you improve in all areas of your life, not just addiction.

 Through extensive evidence-based and holistic treatment, you can explore the causes of your addiction and work to find a solution.
-A licensed addiction therapist can guide you through each stage of recovery and foster a plan for true personal growth.
+A licensed addiction therapist can guide you during a residential treatment program and through each stage of recovery, as you foster a plan for true personal growth.
 Alcohol rehab centers give you a fresh start and a new outlook on life.

 Detox: The First Step in Alcohol Rehab